GaetanCottrez/yoga-flutter-app/README.md

 ### Prerequisites

-Here's what you need to be able to run Papermark:
+Here's what you need to be able to run Yoga Flutter App:

 - Flutter (version >= 3.16.5)
 - Dart (version >= 3.2.3)